jeesang7/WizFi360-EVB-Pico-AZURE-C/examples/iothub_ll_c2d_sample/README.md

 Configure Azure IoT in the Azure Portal.

-As Azure IoT, Azure IoT hub is used.
+As Azure IoT, Azure IoT Hub is used.

 Refer to the guide documents below to setup Azure IoT Hub and create a device in Azure IoT Hub.